 The 50 TDI is matched to an eight-speed torque-converter automatic transmission, while the 55 TFSI and 45 TFSI are mated to a seven-speed dual-clutch unit.

-Audi’s traditional quattro all-wheel-drive setup with a centre differential is employed by the 50 TDI, while the 55 TFSI and 45 TFSI instead use quattro ultra to optimise fuel efficiency by exclusively sending drive to the front axle until extra grip is required.
+Audi’s traditional quattro all-wheel-drive set-up with a centre differential is employed by the 50 TDI, while the 55 TFSI and 45 TFSI instead use its quattro ultra system to optimise fuel efficiency by exclusively sending drive to the front axle until extra grip is required.

-A mild-hybrid system is found in all three variants, which consists of a belt alternator starter (BAS) connected to the crankshaft, and a 10Ah lithium-ion battery pack located under the boot floor.
+A mild-hybrid set-up is found in all three variants, which consists of a belt alternator starter (BAS) connected to the crankshaft, and a 10Ah lithium-ion battery pack located under the boot floor.